 The options in that dialog are:

-- Automatically detect license server.
+- Automatically detect license manager.
 By checking this option the Workbench will look for a CLC Network License Manager or CLC License Server accessible from the Workbench.
 Automatic server discovery sends UDP broadcasts from the Workbench on port 6200.
 Available license servers respond to the broadcast.
 The Workbench then uses TCP communication for to get a license, if one is available.
 Automatic server discovery works only on local networks and will not work on WAN or VPN connections.
 Automatic server discovery is not guaranteed to work on all networks.
-If you are working on an enterprise network on where local firewalls or routers cut off UDP broadcast traffic, then you may need to configure the details of the CLC Network License Manager or CLC License Server using the Manually specify license server option instead.
+If you are working on an enterprise network on where local firewalls or routers cut off UDP broadcast traffic, then you may need to configure the details of the CLC Network License Manager or CLC License Server using the Manually specify license manager option instead.

-- Manually specify license server.
+- Manually specify license manager.

 Select this option to enter the details of the machine the CLC Network License Manager or CLC License Server software is running on, specifically: